Skip to content

 FieldValue

-RepositoryUnison GitHub repository
+RepositoryUnison GitHub repository (unison-runtime/ holds the abstract machine)

-DocumentationUnison language documentation
+DocumentationUnison language documentation / runtime design notes

 Overview

-Design Philosophy
+Design philosophy

-Core Abstractions and Types
+Core abstractions and types

-Ability Requirements in Types
+Ability requirements in types

-Abilities appear in function types as annotations in curly braces to the right of arrows:
+Abilities appear to the right of arrows in {}:

 unison

-increment : Nat -> Nat
+increment : Nat -> Nat -- pure, no abilities

 increment n = n + 1

-readFile : Text ->{IO} Text
+readFile : Text ->{IO} Text -- requires IO

 riskyRead : Text ->{IO, Exception} Text